The Repository pattern in Go: a painless way to simplify your service logic

 }

-As you can see, we get Hour
+As you can see, we get an Hour instance from some (unknown!) database.

-After that, we make this hour Available
+After that, we make this hour Available.

 If everything is fine, we save the hour by returning it.